isabelirk/isabelirk/README.md

 😄 Pronouns: she/her.

-📌 I live in the state of Santa Catarina - Brazil.
+📌 I live in the Brazil.

 👩‍🎓 I'm currently a undergraduate student in Geography (Licentiate) at UFFS.